nanogchen/polyGraft/README.md

 # polyGraft: A Program for Molecular Structure and Topology Generation of Polymer-Grafted Hybrid Nanostructures

-**Types of polymer-grafted nanostructure that can be generated**:
+**Types of polymer-grafted nanostructure that can be generated** (for simulations using GROMACS and LAMMPS):
-- Unigraft grafting in atomistic format (GROMACS and LAMMPS)
+- Unigraft grafting in atomistic format
-- Binary grafts grafting in atomistic format (GROMACS and LAMMPS)
+- Binary grafts grafting in atomistic format
-- Unigraft grafting in coarse-grained format (LAMMPS)
+- Unigraft grafting in coarse-grained format
-- Binary grafts grafting in coarse-grained format (LAMMPS)
+- Binary grafts grafting in coarse-grained format

 Binary grafting mode includes: homogeneous, random, and Janus